mclaughlinliam3/NetTracer3D/README.md

 This gui is built from the PyQt6 package and therefore may not function on dockers or virtual envs that are unable to support PyQt6 displays.

-NetTracer3D is free to use/fork for academic/nonprofit use so long as citation is provided, and is available for commercial use at a fee (see license file for information).
+NetTracer3D is freely available for academic and nonprofit use and can obtained from pip (pip install nettracer3d), provided that citation is included in any abstract, paper, or presentation utilizing NetTracer3D.

+(The official paper to cite is coming soon)

 NetTracer3D was developed by Liam McLaughlin while working under Dr. Sanjay Jain at Washington University School of Medicine.